All outstanding issues, including Kashmir, should be resolved through dialogue and diplomacy: Pak PM Khan ahead of China visit | Law-Order

 - China

-Ahead of his visit to China, Pakistan Prime Minister Imran Khan has said that for ''enduring peace'' in South Asia, it is contingent that a ''strategic balance'' in the region is maintained and all ''outstanding issues'' like border questions and the Kashmir issue should be resolved through dialogue and diplomacy and according to norms of international law.
+Ahead of his visit to China, Pakistan Prime Minister Imran Khan has said that for ''enduring peace'' in South Asia it is essential that a ''strategic balance'' is maintained in the region and all ''outstanding issues'' like border questions and the Kashmir issue be resolved through dialogue and diplomacy and according to norms of international law.

-In an article published in China’s state-run Global Times, Khan briefly referred to the resolution of the Kashmir issue besides the border disputes as key to maintaining peace in South Asia.
+In an article published in China’s state-run Global Times on Friday, Khan briefly referred to the resolution of the Kashmir issue besides the border disputes as key to maintaining peace in South Asia.

 “It is our common vision that enduring peace in South Asia is contingent on maintaining a strategic balance in the region and all outstanding issues like border questions and the Kashmir dispute should be resolved through dialogue and diplomacy and as per norms of international law,” he wrote, amidst a chill in bilateral ties between India and Pakistan over the Kashmir issue and cross-border terrorism.